sagemath/sagewiki_to_gh-2022-10-10/days10.md

    * 15h30-16h00 Contributed Talk 2
    * 16h00-16h30 Contributed Talk 3

-Each "talk" day (October 10 to 12) typically has 2 invited speakers, who are specialists in the corresponding domain, not necessarily already in contact with SAGE, and 3 contributed speakers, who typically describe a SAGE module (or a proposal of).

 The SAGE Days 10 dinner will take place on the 11th.

 === Location: ===